Reading Time: 7 minutes

 |Entertainment||Consider a songbook, a book of verse, a small musical instrument or a pack of cards.|

-There are classic walks across Australia, e.g. Australian Alps Walking Track in Victoria/New South Wales/Australian Capital Territory, Bibbulmun Track in Western Australia, the Western Arthur Range in Tasmania.
-Some of these walks have gained ‘icon’ status either by reputation e.g. the Overland Track in Tasmania and the Larapinta Trail in the Northern Territory, or from promotion by Parks or Tourism Departments.
+There are a number of classic walks across the country, e.g. Australian Alps Walking Track, Bibbulmun Track and Western Arthur Range.
+Some classic walks have gained ‘icon’ status either by reputation or from promotion by Parks or Tourism Departments, e.g. the Overland Track and the Larapinta Trail.

 These walks offer opportunities to enjoy unique scenery, traversing world heritage landscapes and may include significant cultural features such as aboriginal sites or early European historic sites.
 The completion of such a walk can be an objective in itself.

 Generally these walks follow specifically marked tracks which aids route finding.
 Other walkers are often encountered on the track or at campsites to share information and provide a sense of safety.

 Planning for these walks is easier with information readily available in guidebooks and park notes.
 Commercial services may provide transport to starting points, locations along the route and pick ups at the end and accommodation options.

 A great deal of the planning is therefore already done so a relatively challenging walk can be planned fairly easily, making these walks popular with interstate and overseas visitors.